jadecobra/python_tdd_exercises/source/data_structures/booleans/index.rst

     # NOTES

-* I add to the notes
+* I add to the comments

   .. code-block:: python
     :lineno-start: 30